awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 **To update the CoreDNS Amazon EKS add\-on using the AWS CLI**

 1. Check the current version of your CoreDNS add\-on\.
-Replace *my\-cluster* with your cluster name\.
+Replace `my-cluster` with your cluster name\.

    ```
    aws eks describe-addon \